plone/documentation/docs/install/source-step-by-step.md

 You can stop the instance later with {kbd}`ctrl-esc`.

-% TODO How to start the Zope instance in background.

 If you now open the browser with http://localhost:8080/, you see that you already can create a Plone instance.
 Before doing this, we configure our Zope instance for blobs, configure add-ons, etc..